jrasmusson/ios-professional-course/Bankey/11-Animating-with-Core-Animation/README.md

 ### Add it to the table view header

 Because we are in a table view, and because the header is right at the top, to include our shakey bell in the table we need to add it to the header.

-Now this is going to seem weird.
-Our header is designed as a nib, and really we should probably design our shakey bell that way too, but I want to show you how you can programmatically add elements in nibs that aren't nibs themselves.

-We start by simply defining the variable.

 **AccountSummaryHeaderView**